danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to run suspend functions in parallel with async/await

 ### Todo
+- reformat mappers to return no relationship when there is none
 - create hasManyThrough relationships query
 - create belongsTo relationships query
 - set db constraints
 - create a web client call
+- write tests

 - find a way to seed the db (maybe with a cli)
 - setLocal early in the request lifecycle so that I can get it anytime with getLocale (it's already set by default for the validations)